RN to BS Recommended Course Sequence

 NURN 450 - Nursing Research and Evidence-Based Practice (3 Credits)

-The conceptual and research development of nursing knowledge that forms the basis for evidence-based practice.
-Current areas of nursing inquiry are presented.
-The validity of quantitative methods and the conformability of qualitative methods used to formulate answers to nursing research questions are discussed.
-Students evaluate current nursing research and assess applicability to clinical practice.
+This course focuses on the conceptual and research development of nursing knowledge that forms the basis of evidence-based practice.
+The validity of quantitative and the conformability of qualitative methods used to answer nursing research questions are discussed.
+Students critically evaluate current nursing research and assess applicability to clinical practice.

 NURN 485 - Advanced Leadership (3 Credits)